The Basics of a Guarantor Loan

 Guarantor loans offer an alternative form of borrowing to those with bad credit.
 If you have had problems borrowing in the past and these are reflected on your record, they can be just what you need to get fast cash as well as reestablish yourself.
 There are many companies which will lend if you have someone with better history of repayment who is willing to co-sign on your behalf.

 How do guarantor loans work?

 As you apply, you will supply the details of another individual who will guarantee that your loan will be paid, even if you default on your payments.
-This additional signature offers security to the lender that they will be reimbursed for the funds they pay out.
+This additional signature for guarantor loans offers security to the lender that they will be reimbursed for the funds they pay out.
 Because it is more secure, you will receive a better deal than to get a payday loan, which is unsecured.
-Your guarantor will only be used as a source of payments as a last resort if refused or are unable to make your payments as agreed.
+They will only be used as a source of payments as a last resort if refused or are unable to make your payments as agreed.

 While a friend or family can co-sign, they cannot be financially linked or dependent on you, such as your spouse.
 Usually a guarantor will need to be over 21 years old and have a good score.
 They will need to be willing to undergo a check, provide identification, a proof of address and bank or other statements proving their identity.

 Often guarantor loans are for larger sums of money.
 If this is the case, usually your cosigner will need to own a home or other piece of property that is considered as collateral.
 If the lender requires collateral, your cosigner must have property that is valued high enough to cover their losses should you default.

 It is typically assumed that if you need this type, you have a poor history of repaying your bills.
 You can typically get a better deal regarding interest, and far better APR interest rates, as well as loan a larger sum of money when you have a guarantor, as opposed to a payday loan.
 This type of lending is targeted to those with bad credit.
 If turned down by mainstream lenders, you still have hope with this type of borrowing.